cvxgrp/ls-spa/README.md

 ### [Installation](#Installation) - [Usage](#Usage) - [Hello world](#Hello-world) - [Example notebook](#Example-notebook) - [Optional arguments](#Optional-arguments)

 Library companion to the paper [Efficient Shapley Performance Attribution for Least-Squares Regression](https://web.stanford.edu/~boyd/papers/ls_shapley.html) by Logan Bell, Nikhil Devanathan, and Stephen Boyd.

-This is a pre-release version of the code, and as such there may be significant tweaks and updates in the near future.
+This is a pre-release version of the code; significant tweaks and updates may occur in the near future.

 ## Installation